-Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as Kantu for Chrome (Selenium IDE Lite), to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
-Kantu creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.
+Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as UI.Vision RPA for Chrome (formerly Kantu), to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
+UI.Vision RPA creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.

-As recording a script is just a starting point, it is likely that, once recorded, you will need to revise it.
+As recording a script is just a starting point, it is likely that, once recorded, you will need to revise it manually.
 In particular, you may need to make web element locators more robust and you may need to manually add waits, assertions, or tests.
 For example, adding a command that waits for something to load, or checks that a certain label exists, or checks that something is visible.
-Once you are happy with the script, you copy it from the recorder to the appropriate web app group workflow in APM and preview the script execution on a monitoring point.
+You may also need to resolve one or more common issues.
+Once you are happy with the script, you copy it from the recorder to the appropriate web app group workflow in APM and preview the script execution on a Monitoring Point.

-The following steps describe how to use Kantu (V2.3.0) to record your scripts.
+The following steps describe how to use UI.Vision RPA (V5.3.17) to record your scripts.
 The steps are similar with other script recorders.

 - Open the Chrome browser.

-- Go to the Kantu Browser Automation page.
+- Go to the UI.Vision RPA for Chrome page.

 - Click Add to Chrome.

 - The UI.Vision RPA is loaded into Chrome.

 Before recording, take some time to plan your steps through the app, and the results you expect to see from it.
 Start out small.
 Record a few lines and verify that they play back successfully before moving on.

 To record a script using UI.Vision RPA: